 - See also: Volcano

 Sea Level Rise

 As CO2 levels rise and the globe warms, the sea level will gradually rise and flood designated lowland coastal tiles.
 Vulnerable tiles will be identified in the UI with a wave icon and a number, indicating 1-meter, 2-meter or 3-meter tiles.
-As sea level rises in increments, each group of tiles will subsequently flood, starting with 1-meter tiles.
+As sea level rises in 0.5 meter increments, each group of tiles will subsequently flood, starting with 1-meter tiles.
 When flooded, any districts or improvements will be pillaged and cannot be repaired until the flooding is reversed by building a Flood Barrier.
-When the 3-meter set floods, the 1-meter set will become permanently submerged and unrecoverable, and anything on it will be permanently destroyed.
+When the 2-meter set floods, the 1-meter set will become permanently submerged and unrecoverable, and anything on it will be permanently destroyed.
+The same will continue with the 2 and 3-meter tiles.
+The 3-meter tiles will become permanently submerged when the 3.5 meter seal level is reached, and after that there will be no further seal level rise.
 City center tiles cannot flood.

 Flood Barriers are relatively inexpensive before flooding starts, but they become dramatically and increasingly more expensive (often impossibly so) once flooding has started, so it is wise to build them preemptively.
 Sea level rise starts suddenly and proceeds quickly, with rise levels happening every ~9 turns or so on Normal speed.

 Nuclear Powerplants produce energy with no carbon emissions, but are subject to the risk of a nuclear accident.
 There are three levels of severity.
 Affected tiles will be irradiated for a number of turns.
 See Nuclear Powerplant.